Pam Binder carves bestselling niche in time

 Looking back, Pam Binder knows that, by the time she was nine years old and attending New Orleans’ 200-year-old Ursuline Academy, the die was cast.
 As a result of these unique, early life influences on her impressionable mind, she was destined to cultivate her God-given talent as a writer, in a most unusual style.
 One day she would gift readers across the country with unique stories richly textured with time-bending flights of fantasy, other-worldliness and a reverence for history.

-Now an award-winning New York Times, USA Today and Amazon bestselling author based in suburban Seattle, Pam has ten novels and two novella to her credit.
-Drawn to Celtic legends and anything Irish or Scottish, the prolific author blends historical events, characters, and myths into her young adult, romance, historical, time travel and fantasy fiction.
+Now an award-winning New York Times, USA Today and Amazon bestselling author based in suburban Seattle, Pam has eleven novels and seven novellas to her credit.
+Drawn to Celtic legends and anything Irish or Scottish, the prolific author blends historical events, characters, and myths into her young adult, romance, historical, time travel, contemporary and fantasy fiction.